Coronavirus (COVID-19) Updates

 How do I keep the required registry?
 Do I ask guests to sign themselves into a registry book?

-The registry is a paper or digital record available for on-site inspection, indicating the true name of the individual making the TRH reservation, their contact information, dates of stay, and whether the operator was present or absent during the stay.
-The registry shall include all information from the current and prior registry year.
+The registry is a paper or digital record available for on-site inspection.
+The registry must include all information from the current and prior registry year.
+The registry indicates:

 What reports do I need to submit each quarter year?